The New Star Material in the Medical Field: Nitinol

 Corrosion Resistance (Corrosion Resistance)

-Corrosion Resistance: Nitinol has good corrosion resistance and can remain stable in the body for long periods of time without being corroded by body fluids or tissues.
+Corrosion Resistance: Nitinol has good corrosion resistance and can remain stable in the body for long periods without being corroded by body fluids or tissues.
 This allows it to manufacture long-term implants and medical devices such as cardiac stents and orthopedic implants.

 High Strength and Lightweight (HSPL)